This vegan cherry cobbler uses dark sweet cherries for a beautifully juicy filling! Topped with a rustic biscuit crust that’s easy to make.

-I’ve been on a major cherry kick this summer.
-Aside from snacking on dark sweet cherries from the Northwest, I’ve been roasting them by the pound.
-I serve them over ice cream and overnight oats, sometimes on toast and a few weeks ago, I even put a bunch of them into chocolate cherry ice cream.
+I’ve been snacking on dark sweet cherries from the Northwest, and I’ve been roasting them by the pound.
+I serve them over ice cream and overnight oats.
+A few weeks ago, I used them in chocolate cherry ice cream.
 Today, I’m sharing a vegan cherry cobbler that’s given me many days of delightful dessert leftovers.

 In addition to their wonderful flavor, sweet cherries are also a powerful source of nutrition.
 They’re packed with anthocyanins, a plant pigment that may have anti-inflammatory effects.
 Anthocyanins are also classified as antioxidants, and like other antioxidants, they may help guard against chronic disease with aging.

 This was my first time spreading the biscuit dough over the fruit in dollops, and I loved the effect.
 It leads to a top layer that covers nearly all of the fruit, with juicy little pockets of sweet cherries bubbling up to the surface as the cobbler cooks.

 The dough here is similar to the dough I recently used for my strawberry scones.
 You cut the butter into a flour, sugar, baking powder and salt mixture.
 Then you add enough milk to make for a crumbly, yet moist, dough.
 It’s more wet than what you’d use for scones, but the dough should still be dry enough that it doesn’t all stick together.

 Since it’s summer, I used fresh cherries to make this cobbler.
-You can use frozen sweet cherries in the wintertime: simply allow them to thaw long enough to cut them in half before proceeding with the recipe.
+You can use frozen sweet cherries in the wintertime.
+Simply allow them to thaw long enough to cut them in half before proceeding with the recipe.

 Vegan butter is what lends a tender, crumbly texture to the cobbler topping.
 You can use your favorite brand (I like Miyoko’s Kitchen a lot!).